 Return bean-cooking liquid to a boil, then cook noodles, uncovered, stirring occasionally, until just tender, about 2 minutes.
 Drain noodles in colander and rinse under cold water to stop cooking.
 Drain noodles again, then spread out on paper towels and pat dry.

 Assemble salad: Cut as much pork as desired for salad across the grain into 1/4-inch-thick slices.
 Toss noodles with 1/4 cup dressing in a bowl.
 Toss long beans with 2 tablespoons dressing in another bowl.
 Arrange pork, noodles, beans, and remaining salad ingredients on a large platter.
 Drizzle with some of dressing and serve remaining dressing on the side.

-**** I suspect that the leftovers of this salad would make for excellent summer rolls, wrapped in 8-inch rice paper rounds.
+- Summer rolls: I remain convinced that leftovers from this salad would make for excellent summer rolls, wrapped in 8-inch rice paper rounds.

 - Do ahead: Unsliced pork keeps, wrapped in foil and chilled, up to 3 days, or frozen, tightly wrapped in plastic wrap and placed in a sealed plastic bag, up to 1 month.